common questions

 I do offer online appointments, using Zoom.
 Please use the booking link below.

-Please fill out a Client Intake Form and an Information & Consent Form prior to your appointment, and bring them with you for in person appointments, or email them to me at [email protected] for online appointments.
+You will be emailed a Consent Form and Intake form prior to your appointment.
+Please complete these and bring them with you for in person appointments, or email them to me at [email protected] for online appointments.

 Payment is required prior to the appointment.